ivantsepp/ivantsepp.github.io/about.md

 We help you create online and paper stationery that reflects your individual aesthetic.
 And we are [hiring]!

-Currently, my main focus is on [Ruby] and [Ruby on Rails] but I am also interested in Javascript.
+Currently, my main focus is on [Ruby] and [Rails] but I am also interested in Javascript.
-Subscribe to my [RSS Feed] to follow my adventures in programming!
+Subscribe to my [RSS Feed] to follow my adventures in programming.

 ## What is this site for?
-I'm not really a blogger but I wanted my personal website be more than a showcase of my work or projects.
+I'm not a blogger so this isn't my personal blog.
-So, I decided to write posts about the latest things I've been messing around with.
+Instead, I will be writing posts about the latest things I've been hacking around with.
-Writing articles or posts about technology is a good exercise in documenting my thoughts and exploring the content more depth.
-As a side effect, I hope my writing will help others in learning the material!
+This will be a good exercise in documenting my thoughts and exploring the content more depth.
+As a side effect, I hope my writing will help others learn a new thing or two.

 Thanks for visiting my website and if you'd like, please leave some [feedback]!